 Remember this year’s Chipotle Mexican Grill ad “Back to the Start” that captured hearts and minds around the issue of factory farming?
-As a serious burrito aficionado, there is something comforting about walking up to that big glass counter, steam rising seductively off the tortilla heater, and knowing that you are about to chow down on an overflowing mass filled with ingredients that the proprietor has made a concerted effort to source thoughtfully from farms with sustainable, humane practices.
+As a serious burrito aficionado, there is something comforting about walking up to that big glass counter, steam rising seductively off the tortilla heater, and knowing that you are about to chow down … Continued

 International beverage icon Coca-Cola Enterprises recently released their seventh Corporate Responsibility and Sustainability (CRS) report entitled, “How can a drink build a more sustainable tomorrow?”
-The report details accomplishments, challenges and future goals in their seven CRS areas of focus which include energy and climate change, sustainable packaging and recycling, water stewardship, product portfolio, community, active healthy living, and workplace.
-The report covers operations implemented by 13,250 employees in Great Britain, France, Monaco, Belgium, Luxembourg, the Netherlands, Norway, Sweden as well as offices in the United States.
+The report details accomplishments, challenges and future goals in their seven CRS areas of focus which include energy and climate change, sustainable packaging and recycling, water stewardship, product portfolio, community, … Continued

-Colgate-Palmolive is Giving the World Reasons to Smile, with the release of their sustainability objectives for 2015.
-The reported areas of focus are: promoting health, contributing to communities, saving water, and reducing climate and environmental impact.
+Colgate-Palmolive announced their sustainability objectives leading up to 2015 in a CSR report, Giving the World Reasons to Smile, which centers around the concepts of people, performance, and planet.
+Focus areas of improvement are stated as promoting health, contributing to communities, saving water, and reducing climate and environmental impact.

 A transatlantic organic equivalence arrangement has been negotiated between representatives from the US Department of Agriculture and EU Agriculture and Regional Development department, allowing for more market access of organic products certified under both the EU and US organic standards.
-This means that although these sets of standards do contain certain variances, the US National Organic Program (NOP) will be recognized as organic in the EU and vice versa, the EU Organic Program will be acknowledged as organic in the US.
+This means that although these sets of standards do contain certain variances, the US National … Continued

 Green is the new red this Valentine’s Day, or so say the results of Timberland’s Eco-Love Survey released this week, revealing that 77 percent of people regard eco-consciousness as an appealing trait in a potential mate, while 50 percent of Americans are attracted to those who practice eco-friendly behavior around the house such as conserving … Continued

 These days, donating a portion of one’s own savings or company dollars to charity is to look at philanthropy in its most primitive form.
 Now, the big players of Silicon Valley are applying their venture capital, social ingenuity and tech savvy to the task of rebooting philanthropy.

 As standards become more well-defined and consumers demand more transparency, companies are increasingly in need of the skills to, first of all, begin that difficult process toward the ever-evolving “sustainable” business.
-But for those already on that path, an understanding of how to report and communicate their successes and hurdles is becoming essential as well.
-That’s where Colleen Kramer of Springleaf Strategies, a Raleigh-based marketing and sustainability consulting firm, comes in.
+But for those already on that path, an understanding of how to report and communicate their successes and hurdles is becoming essential as well. … Continued

 While it seems logical that many restaurants have already begun to reap the benefits of installing onsite worm composting operations, airports may not be the first place people would think of to have such systems in place.
-The Charlotte Douglas International Airport will change that fact when they open a $1.1 million recycling center in February 2012, to include a vermicomposting system that will use 300 pounds of worms to chow down on up to two tons of airport patron waste per day.
+The Charlotte Douglas International Airport will change that fact when they open a $1.1 million recycling center in … Continued

 Chickpea enthusiasts might be pleased to learn that this super food has the potential to start showing up in many more products.
 That’s because PepsiCo recently partnered with the United States Agency for International Development (USAID) and the World Food Program (WFP) to institute Enterprise EthioPEA, a program with simultaneous goals of dramatically raising Ethiopia’s … Continued

 This month News One rated New Orleans the country’s #1 “worst food desert,” while Travel + Leisure simultaneously put the Big Easy at the top of their list of “America’s Best Cities for Foodies.”
 Marianne Cufone, Executive Director of Recirculating Farms Coalition, a group that promotes local community-based food initiatives, notes that such a paradox … Continued